12 Nov Appropriation in Ayurveda

 There are items of great interest in the above passages, all worth considering.
 But let us acknowledge that few, if any, modern students or teachers of the classical Indian sciences, within or outside India, possess all the prescribed qualities and adhere to all the prohibitions and guidelines.
 This is especially true if we consider the prescriptions for how and when Ayurveda should be taught and studied; prescriptions that include for example, the directive not to study it during on the new moon day, the eighth day of the fortnight of the waning moon, the fourteenth day of the dark fortnight, as well as the corresponding days of the bright fortnight: the day of the full moon, and at dawn and dusk, when we are unbathed, etc.

-A pupil who is pure, obedient to his preceptor, applies himself steadily to his work, and abandons laziness and excessive sleep will arrive at the end of the science (he has been studying).
+A pupil who is pure, obedient to his preceptor, applies himself steadily to his work, and abandons laziness and excessive sleep will arrive at the end of the (studied) science.
 A student or a pupil, having finished the course of his studies, would do well to attend to the cultivation of fine speech and constant practice in the art he has learnt, and make unremitting efforts towards the attainment of perfection (in the art).
 Suśruta Saṃhitā:Sūtrasthāna:III:20

 The beneficial and detrimental effects of weapons, scriptures and water depend on their user.
 A physician should therefore nourish his wisdom by abundant study and practice before treating.
 Caraka Saṃhitā:Sūtrasthāna:IX:20